Erebea/bolt-style-gauges/README.md

 `gy` - Y position of the gauge, Number of pixels from the top

 # todo
-Better icons and different styles (more complex style, extremely simplified style, etc)
+- Better icons and different styles (more complex style, extremely simplified style, etc)

-Temporal Anomaly procs, playing a sound and hilighting the ability - currently brightens the temporal anomaly icon but nothing else, and roar of awakening resets trigger it as well since they spawn the same 3d animation
+- Temporal Anomaly procs, playing a sound and hilighting the ability - currently brightens the temporal anomaly icon but nothing else, and roar of awakening resets trigger it as well since they spawn the same 3d animation

-Cooldown tracking that looks nice
+- Cooldown tracking that looks nice

-FSOA tracking
+- Ranged gauge, I don't use ranged lmao

-95/99 prayer indicator as a treat
+- 95/99 prayer indicator as a treat

-overload indicator cause why not
+- overload indicator cause why not

-Ranged gauge, I don't use ranged lmao